-2021/22 2022 /23

-£000 Capital Adjustment Account £00 0

-21,5 97 Balance at 1 April 22,055

-Reversal of items relating to capital expenditure debited or

-credited to the CIES

-(1,453) Charges for depreciation of non current assets (1,609)

-(354) Impairment Revaluation Losses (33)

-(468) Impairment Debenture 0

-102 Impairment written back revaluation gain 0

-(31) Amortisation of intangible assets (39)

-(1,273) Revenue expenditure funded from capital under statute (1,017)

-(499) Derecognition of non current assets part of the gain/loss (34)

-(17,280) Amounts of non-current assets written off on disposal or sale as 0

-part of the gain/loss on disposal to the CIES

-(21,25 (2,732)

-99 Adjusting amounts written out of the Revaluation Reserve 602

-(20,65 Net written out amount of the cost of non-current assets (2,130)

-consumed in the year

-Capital financing applied in the year:

-Use of capital Receipts Reserve to finance new capital

-17,222 expenditure 25

-Capital grants and contributions credited to the CIES that have

-1,137 been applied to capital financing 924

-Applications of grants to capital financing from the Capital Grant 1

-3 Unapplied Account

-86 Statutory provision for the financing of capital investment charged 211

-Use of Earmarked Capital Reserve to finance new

-2,415 capital expenditure 65

-20,8 1,226

-2 52 Movements in the market value of Investment Properties debited or 147

-credited to the CIES

-22,0 55 Balance at 31 March 21,298
+2022/23 Capital Adjustment Account 2023/24 £000 £000 22,055 Balance at 1 April 21,298 Reversal of items relating to capital expenditure debited or cred ited to the CIES 5 : (1,609) Charges for depreciation of non current assets (1,792) (33) Impairment Revaluation Losses (345) (39) Amortisation of intangible assets (42) (1,017) Revenue expenditure funded from capital under statute (2,990) (34) Derecognition of non current assets part of the gain/loss (144) (2,732) (5,313) 602 Adjusting amounts written out of the Revaluation Reserve 819 (2,130) Net written out amount of the cost of non-current assets consumed in the year (4,494) Capital financing applied in the year: 25 Use of capital Receipts Reserve to finance new capital expenditure 0 924 Capital grants and contributions credited to the CIES that have been applied to capital financing 5,178 1 Applications of grants to capital financing from the Capital Grant Unapplied Account 871 211 Statutory provision for the financing of capital investment charged against the General Fund and HRA balances 223 65 Use of Earmarked Capital Reserve to finance new capital expenditure 870 1,226 7,142 147 Movements in the market value of Investment Properties debited or credited to the CIES 147 21,298 Balance at 31 March 24,093 the liabilities recognised to reflect inflation, changing assumptions and investment returns on any resources set aside to meet the costs.
+However, statutory arrangements require any benefits earned to be financed as the employer makes contributions to the pension fund (or eventually pays any pensions for which it is directly responsible).
+The balance on the pensions reserve therefore shows a substantial shortfall in the benefits earned by past and current employees and the resources the Council has set aside to meet them.
+The statutory arrangements will ensure that funding will have been set aside by the time the benefits come to be paid.

 13c.
-Pensions Reserve
+Pensions reserve

-The Pensions Reserve absorbs the timing differences arising from the different arrangements for accounting for post-employment benefits and for funding benefits in accordance with statutory provisions.
-The Council accounts for post-employment benefits in the Comprehensive Income and Expenditure Statement as the benefits are earned by employees accruing years of service, updating the liabilities recognised to reflect inflation, changing assumptions and investment returns on any resources set aside to meet the costs.
+The pensions reserve absorbs the timing differences arising from the different arrangements for accounting for post-employment benefits and for funding benefits in accordance with statutory provisions.
+The Council accounts for post-employment benefits in the CIES as the benefits are earned by employees accruing years of service, updating